zhiweigu2000/Job-finding/Q&A.md

 ## z-test

-**When to use?**

-Compare population mean from 2 samples
+Test the mean/proportion of a population against a number or against the mean/proportion of another populationCompare population mean from 2 samples

-**Assumptions**

-Test statistics follow N(0, 1)
+Assumptions:

+- Sample size large than 30

+- Population variance is not known

+- Test statistics follow N(0, 1) or points are independent, more than 30 points, finite variance, then by CLT, the sample variance is an estimator of true variance and Z is approximately standrad normal

 Z = (sample mean - $\mu$) / sample sd

 $\mu$: constant or sample mean of the second population

-Do not know the exact distribution, but if points are independent, more than 30 points, finite variance, then by CLT, the sample variance is an estimator of true variance and Z is approximately standrad normal
+Compare F-score with critical F-score

-## 20. Paired t-test
+## 20. t-test

-Null hypothesis: the difference between the paired population means is equal to 0

-- The variables are independent of one another.
-- The difference should be approximately normally distributed

-1. Standard error = sd / sqrt(sample size)
-2. t = average difference / standard error
+Assumption:

+- Sample size is not too large, usually less than 30

+- Population variance is not known

+- Data is normally distributed, or sample mean be normally distributed, the sample variance independent of the sample mean

+T = (sample mean - $\mu$) / sample sd

+t-distribution has heavier tails than the normal distribution

-3. df = sample size - 1, find t-value
+df = sample size - 1

-4. t smaller than t-value, cannot reject
+Compare t-score with critical t-score

 ## 21. F-test